kenshoo/metrics-play/README.md

 ## Changes

+2.4.0_0.3.0 - Upgrade to play 2.4, metrics 3.1.2
-2.3.0_0.1.8 - Support default registry in play java.
+2.3.0_0.2.1 - Breaking Change! prefix jvm metric names to standardize with dropwizard 2.3.0_0.2.0 - Meter uncaught exceptions as 500 Internal Server Error 2.3.0_0.1.9 - Add extra http codes, support configurable metrics names for requests filter 2.3.0_0.1.8 - Support default registry in play java.
 Replace MetricsRegistry.default with MetricsRegistry.defaultRegistry (to support java where default is a reserved keyword)
-2.3.0_0.1.9 - Add extra http codes, support configurable metrics names for requests filter 2.3.0_0.2.0 - Meter uncaught exceptions as 500 Internal Server Error 2.3.0_0.2.1 - Breaking Change! prefix jvm metric names to standardize with dropwizard

 ## License